Synthetixio/synthetix/docs/contracts/index.md

     * Holds the minted inflationary rewards in escrow for a year after they are claimed.
     * Holds and distributes the escrowed tokens from the original token sale.

 The inflationary supply complex is concerned with controlling the flow of new SNX tokens being injected into the market.
 In this capacity it communicates with the [`Synthetix`](Synthetix.md) contract.
-The actual fraction of the weekly SNX rewards that a particular account is entitled to claim is computed by the [`FeePool`](FeePool.md), which is able to direct the [`RewardEscrow`](RewardEscrow.md) and [`RewardsDistribution`](RewardsDistributino.md) contracts as to how they should distribute the new tokens.
+The actual fraction of the weekly SNX rewards that a particular account is entitled to claim is computed by the [fee pool](#fee-pool), which is able to direct the [`RewardEscrow`](RewardEscrow.md) and [`RewardsDistribution`](RewardsDistributino.md) contracts as to how they should distribute the new tokens.

 **Constituent Contracts**